Hollopeter-Lab/single-molecule-TIRF-CNN/Training_data_labeling/README.md

 green traces. .MAT files produced by the analyze_batch.m function from https://github.com/dickinson-lab/SiMPull-Analysis-Software/blob/master/Static_Analysis/Data_Processing/analyze_batch.m will be loaded.
-Far-red or green traces will be extracted from the .MAT file, normalized by Z-score, and displayed in a small GUI where a user can assign photobleaching step values.
+Far-red or green traces will be extracted from the .MAT file(s), normalized by Z-score, and displayed in a small GUI where a user can assign photobleaching step values.
 These assigned labels will be saved and cataloged alongside the corresponding intensity trace.
 If the user skips a trace, it will be labeled as "0" which stands for rejected.
 If a trace has no steps, it can